sadighian/crypto-rl/gym_trading/README.md

-# Trading Gym
+# GYM_TRADING
-As of April 28th, 2019.
+As of May 13th, 2019.

 ## 1. Overview
 This package is my implementation of an HFT environment using a POMDP framework.

 There are several utility classes within this module:
-1. `broker.py` manages orders, executions, position inventories, and PnL calculations generate feature data, and export feature data to csv, and
+1. `broker.py` and `broker2.py` manages orders, executions,
-2. `trading_gym.py` is my implementation of a HFT environment using GYM's POMDP framework.
+position inventories, and PnL calculations generate feature data, and export feature data to csv, and

-## 2. Reward Structure
+2. `price_jump.py` and `market_maker.py` are environment implementations
-The environment is currently configured to return realized PnL as the reward.
-Moreover, a reward is only returned if a position is flattened.
+using the OpenAI Gym framework.
+These environments use the recorded limit order book data for the observation state space.

 Note: more reward structure options will be added soon.